dontloo/dontloo.github.io/_posts/blog/2017-5-31-why-not-generative.md

 which is just the Bayes rule.

 Since we have the joint probability defined, it seems nice to optimize the joint likelihood instead of the conditional likelihood to acquire a generative model.
 The problem is the joint likelihood \\(p_\theta(t_k=1,x)\\) is unbounded, the network will simply output a maximum value regardless of the input.
-Indeed it would work if we introduce some constraints to the value of the parameters as a prior knowledge.
+Indeed it would work if we introduce some constraints to the model to address this.